lookit/ember-lookit-frameplayer/app/mixins/video-record.rst

     :status: [String] status status of video stream connection, e.g. 'NetConnection.Connect.Success' if successful

-:recorderReady: When video recorder has been installed and can be started
+:recorderReady: When video recorder has been installed

+:onReadyToRecord: Pipe event indicating it's ok to start the video recorder

 :startRecording: When video recorder has actually started recording